 Crew continues to take proactive steps to help meet the increasing global demand for energy while upholding Canada’s high operating standards, which are among the most responsible oil and gas extraction practices in the world.

-We strongly believe that natural gas is and will continue to be an important source of energy as the world transitions to cleaner energy.
-With society insisting on more environmentally-friendly energy sources, the underlying fundamentals are constructive for natural gas with demand projected to grow by 33% from 2019 to 2050, rivalling the growth of renewables as reported by the Energy Information Administration1.
+We strongly believe that natural gas will remain an important source of energy as the world transitions towards supportive energy.
+With society insisting on more low-carbon and renewable energy sources, the underlying fundamentals are constructive for natural gas, with demand projected to grow by 15% and LNG exports to increase by 152% between 2022 and 20502.
+From a net global emissions perspective, exports of Canadian LNG to Asia and India would help displace high-emitting coal-fired electricity generation as natural gas power generation emits 50% less CO2 compared to coal3.

 Global Aggregated ESG Scores and Oil Reserves